jsribar/MathematicalExpressionEvaluator/README.md

 // ...
 ```

-__Note 1__: Functions and constants must be added before invoking <code>Parse</code> method with expression that uses them in order to parse the expression correctly.
+__Note 1__: Functions and constants must be added before invoking `Parse` method with expression that uses them in order to parse the expression correctly.

-__Note 2__: If name of function or constant is already used for existing function or constant, parser throws <code>IdentifierException</code>.
+__Note 2__: If name of function or constant is already used for existing function or constant, parser throws `IdentifierException`.

 ### Using different identifier for a variable
 Parser assumes that variable is named _x_ by default.
-If you need to use different identifier for a variable, simply provide the identifier to the <code>Parser</code> constructor:
+If you need to use different identifier for a variable, simply provide the identifier to the `Parser` constructor:

 ```csharp
 // Use 'time' instead of default 'x' identifier for variable: